National Lampoon Presents Dorm Daze: Critical reception

 On Rotten Tomatoes the film holds a 0% rating based on reviews from 7 critics.

 Dorm Daze has developed a following of adolescent teenagers in the years since its release.
 In response, an unrated version was eventually released.

 Home media

 The film was released on DVD August 10, 2004 and debuted at number twelve on the DVD rental charts bringing in 2.13 million dollars its first week.

 Sequel

 A sequel entitled National Lampoon's Dorm Daze 2: College @ Sea was released on DVD September 5, 2006.
-Several of the principal actors returned for the sequel including Danielle Fishel and Chris Owen.
+Several of the principal actors returned for the sequel including Tony Denman, Danielle Fishel and Chris Owen.

 A second sequel was produced, but was reworked to be a standalone film before being released as Transylmania on December 4, 2009.